And no, this is not a trick question.

 (Clarification: I am not proposing the devolution of such public health agencies as CDC, FDA, NIH, and the Public Health Service; nor the Indian Health Service.
 I regard all of those agencies as constitutional, although undoubtedly some of their individual activities are not.

-By my estimate, in 2016 these twelve laws will account for at least $1.2 trillion in federal outlays, or about 30 percent of the federal budget.
+By my estimate, in 2016 the above-mentioned laws (including Medicare, Medicaid, and CHIP) will account for at least $1.2 trillion in federal outlays, or about 30 percent of the federal budget.

 The Best Way Forward